scperkins/EJEHardenberg.github.io/public/writing/political/self-made-man.md

 else.

-One of the things that struck me, that must be talked about (especially since this is the politics blog on my site), is the section in the beginning about eye contact.
+One of the things that struck me, that must be talked about (especially since this is the opinion blog on my site), is the section in the beginning about eye contact.
 From her perspectives of both male and female I qoute: